ajk5yx-kthd/technical-writing-portfolio/samples/social-media-api-strategy-guide/README.md

 ### Data Collection Strategy

-The platform operates on a scheduled collection cycle, typically gathering fresh data every six hours.
-This frequency balances API rate limits with the need for current information.
+The platform operates on a manual collection cycle, gathering fresh data whenever a user requests a new search.
 During each collection cycle, the system retrieves new posts, updated engagement metrics for existing posts, fresh comments from active discussions, and trending content signals from each platform.

 The collected data includes both quantitative metrics (views, likes, shares, watch time) and qualitative information (comment text, caption content, hashtags used).
 This combination enables both statistical analysis of what performs well numerically and semantic analysis of what resonates with people emotionally.